 This soup is refined and elegant, but also incredibly quick to cook and easy to prep.
 Plus, the veggies can be prepped up to 3 days ahead of time, which will save you time once you get to cooking.

 Looking for a creamy seafood chowder soup?
 We have a bright and flavorful Salmon Chowder that’s great for spring and a savory Shrimp Bisque we often serve during the holidays.
+If you’re looking for a crab recipe, check out our Crab Salad.

 Watch: How to Make Seafood Soup